La Chatellenie

 The Chef and the Tradition He Works Within

 In French provincial cooking, the chef who operates a Bib Gourmand table in a small town is rarely working from a blank sheet.
 The tradition itself sets the frame: regional ingredients, classical technique, portions calibrated to appetite rather than presentation.
-Alberto Lozano works within that frame at La Chatellenie, and the back-to-back 2024 and 2025 Bib Gourmand awards from Michelin suggest consistency rather than a single strong year.
+Thomas Fournier works within that frame at La Chatellenie, and the back-to-back 2024 and 2025 Bib Gourmand awards from Michelin suggest consistency rather than a single strong year.
 That kind of sustained recognition at the Bib level, where inspectors are weighing value as heavily as quality, requires a kitchen that has found its register and holds it.

 The Bib Gourmand sits in a distinct tier within the Michelin system.
 It does not track the same criteria as a star, where technical ambition and creative expression carry significant weight.
 Instead, it marks the places where you eat well for a fair price, the category that includes many of France's most durable regional tables.
 Comparing the credential across different types of French cooking helps clarify the point: starred restaurants like Alléno Paris au Pavillon Ledoyen in Paris, Mirazur in Menton, or Flocons de Sel in Megève operate at price points and with creative ambitions that are fundamentally different from what the Bib acknowledges.
 La Chatellenie is not competing in that space, and the distinction matters.
-It competes on the terms that define the leading of French provincial cooking: directness, ingredient quality, and value that makes the meal feel honest rather than overpriced.
+It competes on the terms that define the best of French provincial cooking: directness, ingredient quality, and value that makes the meal feel honest rather than overpriced.

 That positioning connects La Chatellenie to a broader pattern across rural France, where a handful of restaurants in small towns maintain Michelin recognition by staying faithful to what local ingredients and local cooking traditions actually deliver.
 Auberge Grand'Maison in Mûr-de-Bretagne occupies a similar position in Brittany, and Auberge du Vieux Puits in Fontjoncouse in the Aude shows how deep into rural France that kind of cooking can be found with a Michelin imprimatur.
 The geography of French gastronomy extends well beyond the celebrated houses, including Bras in Laguiole, Paul Bocuse in Collonges-au-Mont-d'Or, Assiette Champenoise in Reims, Au Crocodile in Strasbourg, AM par Alexandre Mazzia in Marseille, Auberge de l'Ill in Illhaeusern, and Troisgros in Ouches, but its depth depends on places exactly like La Chatellenie carrying the standard in towns that most international travellers would drive through without stopping.